 The dividend to earnings payout ratio represents an important metric that investors often use to find out the portion of earnings per share that is being paid out as a dividend.

-As such, it is always preferable to have a low dividend to earnings payout ratio.
+In general, it is always preferable to have a low dividend to earnings payout ratio.

 The formula that I used to calculate the dividend to earnings payout ratio is shown below: